‘The Little Mermaid – A Musical Adventure’ at Disney’s Hollywood Studios

 Our Review of The Little Mermaid: A Musical Adventure

-When it’s time for the next performance, cast members will open the theater doors and allow guests to enter the theater.
+When it’s time for the next performance, cast members will open the theater doors, allowing guests to enter.
 Those in wheelchairs and ECVs can sit in dedicated accessible areas toward the back of the theater.
-All other guests are asked to continue to the opposite end of the row they select, allowing the entire theater to fill.
+All other guests are asked to continue to the opposite end of the row, allowing the entire theater to fill.

-Soon after, the performance begins with King Triton and Sebastian.
+Soon after, the performance begins with King Triton and Sebastian as animated elements.
 They are awaiting a musical performance from Ariel, the Little Mermaid, and her sisters.

 As the story goes, Ariel is nowhere to be found when the final clam shell opens.
 At this point, all the characters are strictly on screen.